DimitrisDavidGerokonstantis/solveMyProblem/frontend/README.md

 ![Screenshot from 2024-06-22 20-47-31](https://github.com/ntua/saas2024-19/assets/115417360/5d5d8d24-1c03-47a1-83e3-b41902d07b10)

-- a Search Bar.
+- a **Search Bar**.
 The user can search for a particular problem by typing its name there.
 As the user is typing, only the problems with names that contain the typed characters will appear and when the user has finished typing, only the problems whose names contain the typed characters will be visible.

 - the **Submit new problem** button.
 By pressing it the user is navigated to a new page where he can submit a new problem.
 Once navigated there, the user must choose which solver's model he wants to utilize (as of now, only the Vehicle Routing Problem has been implemented as explained in the main README).
 Afterwards, the user will have to upload the two necessary files using the Drag & Drop method and specify the number of vehicles, the depot, the maximum distance of each vehicle and the name of the problem.
 He can then create the problem: